ICPS2017/ICPS2017.github.io/blog/_posts/2017-05-13-workshops.md

 layout: post
 title:  "Workshops"
 permalink: /workshops
-summary: "Some information about the workshops are now available."
+summary: "Explore the spectrum of technical workshops at ICPS"
 ---

 A number of workshops will take place in the afternoon of Thursday,